vchavkov/fork-oneuptime/HelmChart/Public/oneuptime/README.md

 ## Production Readiness Checklist

-Please go through the following checklist to make sure your CBSUptime installation is production ready.
+Please go through the following checklist to make sure your CBS Uptime installation is production ready.

 - [ ] Please pin CBS Uptime Version to a specific version.
 This will prevent any breaking changes from affecting your installation.

-When you install, you can check the latest version from the github releases page https://github.com/CBSUptime/oneuptime/releases.
+When you install, you can check the latest version from the github releases page https://github.com/CBS Uptime/oneuptime/releases.
 You can pin the version in your values.yaml file.

 ```
 image: